daniel-furman/awesome-chatgpt-prompts-clustering/README.md

 ### Exemplars analysis

 **Figure 1**.
 Identifying the most persistent prompts in each leaf cluster - the "exemplars".
-These represent the hearts around which the ultimate cluster forms.
+These represent the **hearts** around which the ultimate cluster forms and can be leveraged to pinpoint sub-topics in the dataset.

 ![](assets/experiment_02_09_2023_16_54_32/exemplars_viz_1.png)

 * See [hdbscan docs](https://hdbscan.readthedocs.io/en/latest/soft_clustering_explanation.html#distance-based-membership) for more information on exemplars

-### Generate summary themes with `gpt-3.5-turbo-16k`
+### Theme summarization

 **Figure 2**.
 A knowledge graph visualizing each sub-cluster's core theme and exemplar prompts.
+The "core themes" were **automatically generated** by prompting `gpt-3.5-turbo-16k`.
 The figures were generated via https://jsoncrack.com/editor.

 ![](assets/experiment_02_09_2023_16_54_32/cluster0_subcluster0.png)
 ![](assets/experiment_02_09_2023_16_54_32/cluster0_subcluster1.png)